 Contact with employers

-Evaluation of the PHS will be vital to assess the effectiveness of the service and consider how it can be improved.
-The PHS will be required to provide high level anonymised information about patterns of activity, types of cases seen, onward referral and outcomes.
-As part of this evaluation the views of practitioners using the service will be sought.
+Evaluation of the PH will be vital to assess the effectiveness of the service and consider how it can be improved.
+The PH will be required to provide high level anonymised information about patterns of activity, types of cases seen, onward referral and outcomes.
+As part of this evaluation, the views of practitioners using the service will be sought.
 No information that may be attributed to named individuals will be included in any activity reporting or evaluation.

 Exceptions to the duty of confidentiality